karanbokil/mcp/src/ecs-mcp-server/README.md

     "description": "Path to the web application directory", "required": true
   },
+  "force_deploy": {
+    "type": "boolean",
+    "description": "Set to True ONLY if you have Docker installed and running, and you agree to let the server build and deploy your image to ECR, as well as deploy ECS infrastructure for you in CloudFormation.
+If False, template files will be generated locally for your review.", "required": false,
+    "default": false
+  },
   "vpc_id": {
     "type": "string",
     "description": "VPC ID for deployment (optional, will create new if not provided)",